-Rachael Van Dyke is a mid-career artist represented by LaFontsee Galleries (MI), Synchronicity Gallery (MI), BRAHM (NC), and River Centre Gallery (Ohio).
+Rachael Van Dyke is a mid-career artist represented by LaFontsee Galleries (MI), Synchronicity Gallery (MI), Somebody's Gallery (Michigan), BRAHM (NC), and Fuller Art House Gallery (Ohio).
 She is an avid traveler with an upcoming residency with Cill Rialaig Arts Center in Ireland.
 She has participated recently in residencies in the historic town of Tusa, Sicily with Officina Stamperia del Notaio and on the remote island of Isle Royale in Lake Superior with the United States National Park Service.
 Van Dyke’s residencies have also included Studio Ginestrelle, Assisi, Italy, Le Jardin Botanique, in Marnay sur Seine, France, TICA with the Art Institute of Chicago, and Les Tasis located in the Ardeche Valley of Southern France.
 She is also a Fulbright Memorial Fund teacher recipient to Japan.
 Van Dyke has had solo art exhibitions with the Forest Hills Fine Art Center, the Power Center of Performing Arts in Ann Arbor, MI and the University of Michigan Hospital Gifts for Art program.
 She earned her MAE at the Kendall College of Art and Design and has worked 14 years as an art and design educator for all grade levels including adjunct instructor at the College for Creative Studies in Detroit, MI.
 Rachael Van Dyke has participated in numerous public presentations and adult workshops including talks on art and creativity, art and the spiritual, and on how space and place influence a body of work.
 Van Dyke also engages in social activism through artmaking.
 The Future People, the design team of Van Dyke and her husband Cameron, currently is exhibiting work on tour with the Cooper Hewitt Smithsonian Design Museum.